 You must select the License/Certification option if you have a current, active, and unrestricted license or certification in a health or human services discipline that, within its scope of practice, allows you to conduct an assessment independently.
-If applying with your license, you will need to upload a scanned copy of your professional license/ certification to your application.
-If you don't have a scanner, you can go to your local Staples, Office Max or Kinkos to create a scanned copy.
-Your local library may also have a scanner that you can use.
-You may also take a clear photo of your license with a camera phone or digital camera and upload that into your application.
-If your licensing body does not issue a paper license, please upload an electronic copy of the proof of licensure that you would provide an employer.
 License must be active through the last date of test administration.
 Licenses or certifications on probationary status will not be considered eligible unless documentation has been provided that all terms of the probation have been met.